opendp/dp-wizard/WHAT-WE-LEARNED.md

 It feels like a gap in the library that there is no component testing.
 The only advice is to pull out testable logic from the server functions, and for the rest, use end-to-end tests: There's not a recommended way to test the ui+server interaction for just one component.

+Short of full component testing, being able to write unit tests around reactive values would be nice.

 ## Normal tooling doesn't work inside of app?

 There are several bits of tooling that don't seem to work inside end-to-end app tests.
 My guess is that this isn't related to Shiny per se, but rather the ASGI framework: It's not running in the same process as pytest, so it's not surprising that the pytest process can't instrument this.